KQM-git/TCL/docs/evidence/equipment/weapons.md

 **By:** Doug\#8888

 **Evidence:**
 Keqing with no artifacts on and only a Lion's Roar.
-I autoattacked a hilichurl, cast stiletto for electro-debuff, then autoattacked again.
+I autoattacked a hilichurl, cast stiletto for Electro-debuff, then autoattacked again.
 Here are the 2 white\(physical\) numbers recorded.

 * 400dmg - no debuff
-* 469dmg - with electro aura
+* 469dmg - with Electro aura

 **Conclusion:**
-Lion's Roar passive applies to all forms of damage inflicted upon electro-debuffed monsters.
-This means that it is not only electro-based damage being increased, but also physical damage.
+Lion's Roar passive applies to all forms of damage inflicted upon Electro-debuffed monsters.
+This means that it is not only Electro-based damage being increased, but also Physical damage.

 ### Lion’s Roar Passive Works while the Holder is Off-Field